knowrahman/AWS-SAA-C02-Course/README.md

 complete state.

 ### 1.8.3.
 EC2 Instance Roles
+Roles are preferred of doing anything instead of storing the credentials anywhere

+it is an IAM role that instance assumes.

 IAM roles are the best practice ways for services to be granted permissions.
 EC2 instance roles are roles that an instance can assume and anything